 Ask Friends & Family to Bring a Dish

 It might sound like cheating, but the more help you can get, the easier and more enjoyable Christmas Day will be.
-Ask everyone to bring something small and you’ll soon have many of the key ingredients of a Christmas feast sorted for you.
+It even helps people feel more involved on the day, and can make for great tabletop conversation.
+Ask everyone to bring something along with them (maybe co-ordinate a little beforehand to avoid duplicate items!) and you’ll soon have many of the key ingredients of a Christmas feast sorted for you.

 Choose your Turkey Wisely

 If you’re the sort of family that likes to eat Christmas leftovers until New Year’s Day, buy a large turkey and get value for money.
-If you know you’re unlikely to want to look at another turkey for a whole year, buy a small bird.
-That way you won’t be faced with plates and plates of leftovers.
+If you know you’re unlikely to want to look at another dry-as-a-bone turkey for a whole year, buy a small bird - or even a chicken.
+We won’t tell if you won’t.

 Warning: Late repayment can cause you serious money problems.
 For help, go to moneyadviceservice.org.uk